Trade Relations of V4 Countries

 Students will gain following competences:

-- critical assessment, synthesis of theoretical knowledge and interpretation of analytical outcomes,
+- Critical evaluation, synthesis of theoretical knowledge, and interpretation of analytical outputs,

-- evaluation of the suitability of the business environment for foreign expansion,
+- Assess the suitability of the business environment for foreign expansion,

-- orientation in economic information about territories and selection of information necessary for foreign expansion.
+- Navigate economic information about territories and extract key information essential for

 Indicative content

-The course is focused on foreign trade relations among the V4 countries as a specific form of cooperation within the Europena Union, business environment in these countries as an important factor determining the foreign trade and analysis of the foreign trade of the respective countries..
+The course focuses on foreign trade relations among V4 countries as a specific form of cooperation within the European Union, the business environment in these countries as a key factor determining foreign trade, and the analysis of the foreign trade of individual states.

 Support literature